mlflow/mlflow/docs/source/tracking.rst

 By default ``--backend-store-uri`` is set to the local ``./mlruns`` directory (the same as when running ``mlflow run`` locally).
 But when running a server, make sure that this points to a location on a persistent (that is, non-ephemeral) file system.
-If the location already exists, it must be a valid backend store, othterwise it will be created automatically.
+If the location already exists, it must be a valid backend store, otherwise it will be created automatically.

 .. note::
   For backwards compatibility, ``--file-store`` is an alias for this option.